Defensible claim

 From proof to client workflow

-A useful first conversation starts with the workflow, what AI might do, what it must not do, which systems or people stay authoritative, and what evidence would justify expansion.
+A useful first conversation starts with the workflow, what AI might do, what it must not do, which systems or people stay authoritative, what feedback should be captured, and what evidence would justify expansion.